Update June 19th, 2018

 Will we have significantly reduced our fossil fuel addiction that drives climate change, impacting the whales’ food supply?
 Will we have realized that our individual demand for energy literally fuels the threat of tanker traffic, and therefore oil spills, on our Coast?
 Will we have curbed our consumer lifestyles of disposable goods that lead to a literal sea of plastic?

-Update: 2nd right whale sighting in BC waters on October 25, 2013.
+2nd right whale sighting in BC waters in 2013, was on October 25, 2013.
 See – Vancouver Sun; October 31, 2013; “Second sighting of endangered North Pacific right whale in B.C. waters in 62 years – Researchers ‘astonished’ after whale spotted off the entrance to Juan de Fuca Strait near Victoria”

 BC Cetacean Sightings Network – Right Whale